-Some of Mr. Camp's recent projects include the development of an integrated upstream/midstream/downstream petroleum project and the first major refinery in the Kurdistan Region.
-He developed an agriculture project on 500 acres of land in the Kurdistan Region.
-He has also been successful in bringing a major international hotel chain into the Kurdistan Region where they manage several projects.
-Mr. Camp has lived and worked in Iraq for more than 10 years.
+Some of Mr. Camp's recent projects include the development of an integrated upstream/midstream/ downstream petroleum project and the first major refinery in the Kurdistan Region.
+Mr. Camp served as a strategic advisor for the developer of the crude oil export pipeline in the Kurdistan Region and currently serves on the Board of Directors of the joint venture pipeline operating company.

-Prior to entering the private sector, Mr. Camp held various United States Foreign Service Officer positions, including assignments in the Kurdistan Region for two years and an additional tour based in Baghdad.
+Prior to entering the private sector, Mr. Camp held various Foreign Service Officer positions for his country, including two years assigned to the Kurdistan Region and an additional tour in Baghdad.
 He served as a Director in the Office for Iraq and Afghanistan at the National Security Council at the White House.

-Mr. Camp has a Master's in Management from New York University and a Bachelor of Science in Journalism from the University of Tennessee, Knoxville.
+Mr. Camp has a Masters in Management from New York University and a Bachelor of Science in Journalism from the University of Tennessee, Knoxville.